A-Z of medical terms

 Lymph nodes

 Small glands that make up part of the lymphatic system, which defends the body against infection.
-They are a common place for colon or rectal cancer to spread to.
+They are a common place for bowel cancer to spread to.

 Lynch syndrome

-A genetic condition that can increase the lifetime risk of bowel cancer to up to 80% and can increase the risk of some other cancers including womb and ovarian.
+A rare inherited condition that increses the risk of bowel cancer and some other cancers.

 M